 Here’s everything you need to know about arts and culture in KC:

 From renowned painter Thomas Hart Benton and Walt Disney’s first animation studio to the Hallmark’s headquarters and the Kansas City Art Institute, visual arts have been the backbone of KC culture since its infancy.
 That said, no Kansas City art conversation can start without first mentioning The Nelson-Atkins Museum of Art.
 A renowned institution that’s been a staple in the community since the Great Depression, The Nelson’s collection contains artwork encompassing more than 5,000 years of history from all across the world.
 Plus, it’s totally free.

 Just north, you’ll find the Kemper Museum of Contemporary Art, another free establishment that houses a carefully curated selection of modern art.
 Browse diverse works, compelling and contemplative, or tour the grounds and discover larger-than-life sculptures as photogenic as they are striking.
-Marvel at anything from American Indian and Latinx art to sculptures and paintings interspersed throughout the space at the Nerman Museum of Contemporary Art in Overland Park.
+Marvel at anything from American Indian and Hispanic art to sculptures and paintings interspersed throughout the space at the Nerman Museum of Contemporary Art in Overland Park.

 In the Crossroads Arts District, you’ll find one fine art showcase after another, whether it be in the form of a gallery, fashion house or the more than 100 different independent studios that call it home, including Blue Gallery, Weinberger Fine Art and the Leedy-Voulkos Art Center.
 Not to mention that more than 400 local artists work and live in this district, so it shouldn’t come as a surprise that its emphasis on artistic expression is well-known and highly regarded.